How to Make Copper Foil Easter Eggs DIY

 Frequently Asked Questions

 Use a paintbrush to thinly cover the item with the adhesive.
 Be sure to place your item on a plastic surface that won’t stick to the item.
 Try to cover all surfaces of the item with adhesive.
 Let the adhesive dry for 30 minutes.
 Gently lay a piece of copper foil onto the item.
 Continue to cover with as many sheets as necessary.
-Don’t worry about spots that are missed as you will come back and add more copper foil later.
-Gently press down on the copper foil sheets to adhere the metal to the adhesive.
+Don’t worry about spots that are missed, as you will come back and add more copper foil later.
+Press down on the copper foil sheets to adhere the metal to the adhesive.
 I used my fingers (with gloves) and a dry brush to do this.

-I just love these eggs and how they look now that they are done.
+I love these eggs and how they look now that they are done.
 They are so easy to make because they don’t have to be perfect.

 Gorgeous Displays for Your Eggs!